Quadriffis/immortal-millionaire/5 - increase life and health span.md

 #### Adaptogens

 The class of adaptogens is a group of supplements that balances stress and relaxation responses.
-In essence these compounds give energy for those who are low and provide relaxation to those who are stressed.
+In essence these compounds give energy for those who are low on it and provide relaxation to those who are stressed.

 This may sound conflicting, but it makes sense when viewed through the lens that adaptogens work at restoring a baseline.
 Instead of a substance that per definition causes a dose-dependent effect in a predicatble direction (e.g. alcohol) they restore balance to functions that are out of whack.